Who Cares About the Oxford Comma?

 3. Consistently Use the Oxford Comma Before And and the Final Item

-Rigorously follow your firm’s style guideline on the Oxford comma.
-Usually the Oxford comma is the safest way to avoid ambiguity, though there are no guarantees.
+Rigorously follow your firm’s style guidelines on the Oxford comma.
+Usually, the Oxford comma is the safest way to avoid ambiguity, though there are no guarantees.
 But inconsistent use in a single document or across multiple documents invites litigation—so avoid it.

 For further reading on the Oxford comma, check out 12.57-12.76 in A Manual of Style for Contract Drafting.

 Inconsistent use of commas with modifiers or in series can lead to unintended and detrimental interpretations.
 For best results in your legal writing, learn these three comma rules.
 If you’d like to review the basic comma usage rules, check out our writing tip and sign up to receive a tip from legal writing expert and WordRake founder Gary Kinder every week in your inbox.